-Carlier, Guillaume and Eichinger, Katharina and Kroshnin, Alexey In [10] : In this paper, we investigate properties of entropy-penalized Wasserstein barycenters introduced in [5] as a regularization of Wasserstein barycenters [1].
+In this paper, we investigate properties of entropy-penalized Wasserstein barycenters as a regularization of Wasserstein barycenters.
 After characterizing these barycenters in terms of a system of Monge-Ampère equations, we prove some global moment and Sobolev bounds as well as higher regularity properties.
 We finally establish a central limit theorem for entropic-Wasserstein barycenters.